NormBirkett/NormBirkett.github.io/_posts/2018-10-5-manifesto-second-draft.md

 ---
 layout: post
-title: A first draft (greatly improved) of a Manifesto for the (Dynamic Polymorphism) Group
+title: Second draft of a Manifesto for the (Dynamic Polymorphism) Group
 ---

 ## A tale of two polymorphisms